PNNL-Predictive-Phenomics/valpas/README.md

 ```sh
 conda env create --file environment.yml
 ```
-This will cerate a conda environment with the name `valpas-prototype`.
-In case conda returns a `CondaValueError: prefix already exists: [...]` error, this is most likely due to the fact that the environment `valpas-prototype` already exsits.
-Either delete the environment via `conda env remove -n valpas-prototype` and reinstall or define a different environment name during setup (this can be done with the `-n` flag).
+This will create a conda environment with the name `valpas`.
+In case conda returns a `CondaValueError: prefix already exists: [...]` error, this is most likely due to the fact that the environment `valpas` already exists.
+Either delete the environment via `conda env remove -n valpas` and reinstall or define a different environment name during setup (this can be done with the `-n` flag).

 ### Installing the valpas package
 After checking out the git repository via `git clone git@github.com:PNNL-Predictive-Phenomics/valpas.git` navigate to the root folder of the repository.
 Make sure that the previously installed conda environment is active.
 This can be achieved via: